MERRIL12/Driver-Aware-Mobile-Application/README.md

 # Driver-Aware-Mobile-Application
-The given is the code used for building the mobile application named Drive.
+The mobile application Drive is built to support the IoT device which is used for Drowsinness detection in drivers.